Webinar

 Many of us are familiar with the story of the three little pigs.
 In this classic tale, each of the three pigs construct a house to protect themselves from a danger in their world.
 Each builds a home out of different materials.
 Two of the pigs do a quick job with cheap materials and yet still believe that their home is providing them with safety and security.
 But this turns out only to be a comforting illusion and fails to provide the protection needed.
 We all know what happens to most of the pigs.

 In the same way, many of us are trusting that the sex offender registries of our nation are providing us with accurate and useful information, and consequently providing us with real safety and protection.
-In reality, they may simply be deceiving us into false sense of security.
+In reality, they may simply be deceiving us into a false sense of security.
 With up to a third of convicted sex offenders committing additional sex crimes2, the protection provided by the nation's registries, seems to be little more than a house of straw.

 1 We obviously could not verify the data for those states that only tell you which block the person lives on, or the city they live in.